karakays/lfcs/README.md

 Emulator is an application running in an OS that appears to another OS or application as a specific hardware.
 It's a software that replaces hardware constructs, it simulates the behaviour of a HW.

+`Hypervisor`, aka `virtual maachine monitor` is responsible for initiating, managing and terminating guests.
+A VM is a self-container computer packed into a single file.
+But something needs to run that file.
+It sits between the physical hardware and VM to virtualize the hardware.

 #### Types of virtualization

-`Hypervisor`, aka `virtual maachine monitor` is responsible for initiating, managing and terminating guests.

 * Hardware virtualization (full virtualization): Guest is not aware it's running in a virtual environment
 * Para-virtualization: Guest is aware it's running in a virtualized environment and is modified to work with it.
+There is no full-fledged hardware virtualization.

 Intel (VT) and AMD (AMD-V) virtualization extensions allow hypervisor to run VMs in full virtz.

 A hypervisor can be external or internal to the host operating system kernel.
-* external: Third-party programs required such as VMWare, VirtualBox etc.
+* type i - hosted hypervisor: VM have no direct accesss to hardware, it goes through host system which lowers VM performance.
+Third-party programs required such as VMWare, VirtualBox etc.
-* internal: as a kernel module that provides virtualization: KVM
+* type ii - bare-metal: VM can access hardware directly so better performance.
+KVM runs as a kernel module that provides virtualization.

 `libvirt` is the library that provides management of virtual machines, virtual networks, virtual storage.
 Tools such as `virt-manager, `virt-viewer`, `virt-install`, `virsh` use this library.